opensearch-project/opensearch-ci/README.md

 1. [Optional](#setup-openid-connect-oidc-via-federate) Configure the elements setting up oidc via federate
 1. Deploy the ci-stack, takes ~10 minutes to deploy (parameter values depend on step 2 and step 3)

-   `npm run cdk deploy OpenSearch-CI-Dev -- -c useSsl=false -c runWithOidc=false`
+   `npm run cdk deploy OpenSearch-CI-Dev -- -c useSsl=false -c runWithOidc=false -c serverAccessType=ipv4 -c restrictServerAccessTo=10.10.10.10/32`

 1. When OIDC is disabled, this set up will enforce the user to secure jenkins by adding first admin user on deployment.
 Create admin user and password, fill in all other details like name and email id to start using jenkins.
 1. Go to the `OpenSearch-CI-Dev.JenkinsExternalLoadBalancerDns` url returned by CDK output to access the jenkins host.